Shredmetal/Ad_Astra_Tactical/README.md

 #### 4. Combat Phase

 High initiative shoots AND RESOLVES DAMAGE IMMEDIATELY first.
+If a ship takes damage, it will have the effects of that damage applied in the same turn.

 Each ship can use one weapon system per turn: